An Online-Learning Approach to Inverse Optimization: Learning Objectives

-In the following, we derive two online-learning algorithms for which Equation~\eqref{Eq:TotalError} holds provably as wells as an intuitive heuristic for LPs for which Equation~\eqref{Eq:TotalError} holds empirically in our experiments in Section~\ref{Sec:Applications}.
+In the following, we derive online-learning algorithms for which Equation~\eqref{Eq:TotalError} holds provably.
+Furthermore, we study their convergence properties under different assumptions as well as possible applications and draw connections between the online and the offline case.